-My research to date has investigated two lines of questions: Are non-linguistic minds capable of logical reasoning mechanisms and what kinds of social-cognitive biases and tools are unique to humans?
+Before graduate school, my research investigated two lines of questions: 1) Are non-linguistic minds capable of logical reasoning mechanisms, and 2) what kinds of social-cognitive biases and tools are unique to humans?
 For the former line of question, I conducted my senior honors thesis research with olive baboons at the Seneca Park Zoo and investigated whether they can reason through the disjunctive syllogism (the logic of "A or B, not A, therefore B").
-For the latter line of research, I have conducted cognitive studies with pet dogs on topics ranging from biases in social learning to formation of social categories, to social decision making.
+For the latter line of research, I conducted cognitive studies with pet dogs on topics ranging from biases in social learning to the formation of social categories and social decision-making.

-Outside of research, I have been a photographer since 2016.
+Outside of research, I have been an amateur photographer since 2016.
 I love capturing beautiful, joyous, and special moments and have had the pleasure of doing so for many wonderful people.
-Please take a look at some of my work in the subpages.
-I also serve as an alumni admissions interviewer for the University of Rochester and have interviewed over 100 prospective students over the past 3 years.
+Please take a look at some of my photos in the subpages.
+I also serve as an alumni admissions interviewer for the University of Rochester and have interviewed over 100 prospective students over the past 5 years.
 I occasionally serve as a study-abroad consultant for younger Chinese students who are in the process of applying to schools in the US.
-I love eating good food, traveling, all animals, reading, and hiking.
+I love eating good food, traveling, all animals but especially my two rescue dogs, reading, and hiking.
 I am excited by science communication and STEM accessibility.